Wethospu/gw2dungeons/ReadMe.txt

 == Enemy links ==
 Enemies can be linked so that clicking opens their info on detail box.
-To create a link write "enemy=" and then enemy name, category and level separared with ':*.
+To create a link write "enemy=" and then enemy name, rank and level separared with ':*.
-Category and level are optional.
+Rank and level are optional.
 DataCreator attempts to find a single enemy from enemy data.
 If successful, it will fill the missing data.
 If not, warning will be given (either enemy missing or too many matches).

 You can link multiple enemies to one link.
 These enemies will appear at the same time on the detail box.
 Separate enemies with '|'.

 By default link will have the first enemy's name as its shown text.
 If you want to change it just add "text:" with wanted text as a one enemy.

 syntax
-	enemy="enemy_name":"enemy_category":"enemy_level"|"enemy2_name":"enemy2_category":"enemy2_level"|"enemy3_name":"enemy3_category":"enemy3_level"
+	enemy="enemy_name":"enemy_rank":"enemy_level"|"enemy2_name":"enemy2_rank":"enemy2_level"|"enemy3_name":"enemy3_rank":"enemy3_level"
-	eneme=text:"text"|"enemy_name":"enemy_category":"enemy_level"|"enemy2_name":"enemy2_category":"enemy2_level"
+	eneme=text:"text"|"enemy_name":"enemy_rank":"enemy_level"|"enemy2_name":"enemy2_rank":"enemy2_level"

 example
 	enemy=lupicus